About UMHS /

 Class of 2019

-McLaren Health Care in Michigan
+Anesthesia Management Services – McLaren Health Care

+Class of 2019 UMHS valedictorian Dr. Shane O’Toole is working as an anesthesiologist at Anesthesia Management Services at McLaren Health Care, one of the most prestigious hospitals in the Upper Midwest.
+Dr. O’Toole completed residency at McLaren.
+He chose UMHS for many reasons.
+Dr. O’Toole has been interested in anesthesiology ever since he worked as an endoscopy technician and saw how crucial the role of an anesthesiologist is in a hospital.
 “A patient may come in for a simple procedure, but the anesthesiologist is the one watching the EKG to monitor the heart, watching the vent to make sure the patient is being properly ventilated, watching the fluid intake and output through the IV and making sure everything else is functioning smoothly throughout the procedure,” he said.
 “It is really a specialty where you need to account for every organ system and think of the patient as a whole.”

 Laura Tafuri, M.D.